tytydraco/yessleep/out/I_Found_Out_Why_My_Dad_Never_Talked_About_His_Experience_in_the_Vietnam_War_Part_2.md

 "What does that mean?"
 I ask, trying to understand the implication behind her words.

 She shrugs, a guarded expression on her face.
 "I don't know.
 You just do."

 Her speech pattern intrigues me.
 It's not the Northern accent I had expected.

 “Your accent… You’re from Quảng Nam province, aren’t you?”

 “So what if I am?
 You are too,” she replies, picking up on my similar accent.

 I'm tempted to ask her where her village is, to delve deeper into this unexpected connection between us.
 But I stop myself.
 I know too well the risks involved in sharing such information.
 Knowing where someone is from in times like these could put loved ones at risk for reprisals.

-The tense atmosphere in the tunnel slowly shifts as we, driven by necessity, begin to form an uneasy alliance.
+Driven by necessity, we begin to form an uneasy alliance.
 Our conversation is sparse, limited to the essentials of survival.

 As we share rations – a mix of my MREs and her rice cakes – there's a begrudging acknowledgment of our shared humanity.
 We talk in hushed tones, exchanging information about the tunnel layout and the possible whereabouts of our respective units.
-Our dialogue is cautious, each of us wary of revealing too much.
+Our dialogue is cautious, each of us careful not to reveal too much.

+As we reach for the same rice cake, our hands accidentally brush against each other.
+She recoils swiftly, as if stung, and I see a faint blush color her cheeks in the dim light of my flashlight.

+For a fleeting second, our eyes meet.
+Despite the grime and fatigue that marks her features, there's an undeniable beauty there.
+Her eyes, dark and deep, hold a resilience that's both haunting and captivating.

+"Sorry," I mutter.

+"It's okay," Tuyết replies, quickly regaining her composure.

+—

-Suddenly, our conversation is interrupted by a distant but distinct sound – the thumping of helicopter rotors.
+Our conversation is interrupted by a distant but distinct sound – the thumping of helicopter rotors.
 The sound grows steadily louder, vibrating through the earth and resonating in the narrow tunnel.

 Tuyết and I exchange tense glances, a silent agreement passing between us.
 We need to see what's happening above.